ginopalazzo/ginopalazzo.github.io/_posts/2017-11-20-jekyll-color-code-categories.markdown

 ---
 ## Overview

-Like in this small blog, usually you will want to organize together post with similar contents in categories or tags.
+Like in this small blog, usually you will want to organize together posts with similar contents in categories or tags.

 What I wanted to do is assign a color to each category in a Jekyll project.

-For that, I've created in the root directory a `_categories` directory were each category is going to be store as a HTML (markdown) file.
+For that, I've created in the root directory a `_categories` directory where each category is going to be stored as a HTML (markdown) file.

 {% highlight console %}
 .